YGWhatsNew/YGWhatsNew.github.io/README.md

 ## Building, deploying, and git flow

 The `master` branch of this repository is where the current site lives.
 The `src` branch is our "production" source code branch.
-Any changes pushed here will be built on Travis-CI and automatically published to https://ygwhatsnew.github.io/.
+Any changes pushed here will be built on Travis-CI and automatically published to https://ygwhatsnew.github.io/, also known as profiles-help.yougov.com.

 To make changes or add new content, make a branch off of the `src` branch.

-To preview a published version of your branch, merge it to the `dev` branch and push. `dev` builds and is automatically published to https://crunch-io.github.io/crunchy/newsite/.

 ## Adding content to the current site